20/09/2017 02:00 PM

-Displaying everything from climbing flowers and shrubbery to artwork, signs and even bird boxes, fencing can frame a garden providing perspective and conceptual interest.
+Displaying everything from the best climbing plants and shrubbery to artwork, signs and even bird boxes, fencing can frame a garden providing perspective and conceptual interest.
 Below we explore some of our favourite ideas:

-A popular trend is to use panels to zone your garden or to screen off different parts.
+A popular trend is to use panels to zone your garden or to screen off different parts - these are known as garden screens.
 For this application, privacy and security aren’t going to be the priority, so you don’t have to use heavy duty options (unless you want to).
 Often people want a lighter look and use trellis (square or lattice) or Venetian style fencing.

-Trellis works well in traditional garden schemes, (Jackson’s Tartan Trellis) and slatted screening provides minimalist style.
+Trellis works well in traditional garden schemes, (Tartan Trellis) and slatted screening provides minimalist style.
 These are all designed with slats so create a separated area without blocking or preventing sunlight into the garden.
 These lighter-weight fencing options are wonderful for growing plants against or creating a living wall.

 Many urban gardens are compact and rectangular with a shed, compost heap or storage at the bottom.
 This does provide a focal point, but it may not be the one you desire!

-Above an oil tank is disguised with Jacksons Venetian Panels in this makeover from Blue Daisy Garden Design
+An oil tank is disguised with our handcrafted Venetian Panels in this makeover from Blue Daisy Garden Design.

 The same principle holds if you have an ugly eyesore such as a large building visible from the house or the rest of the garden, it’s tempting to build a large structure right in front of it to block it out.
 However, it may be better to use perspective to your advantage, and go for the camouflage approach.

-Use your fences to showcase your planting, here’s a great example which could be easily replicated with Jacksons Venetian fencing and wine crates from your local wine merchant.
-(Image from Andreasnotebook.com)
+Use your fences to showcase your planting, here’s a great example which could be easily replicated with Venetian fencing and wine crates from your local wine merchant.
+(Image: Andreasnotebook.com)

 Here’s an another charming idea for decorating your fence, which would be perfect for a summer dinner party or barbeque.